JPETTomography/j-pet-framework-examples/CosmicAnalysis/README.md

 `make`

 ## Running
-Run in the similar way as the other examples.
+Run in the similar way as the LargeBarrelAnalysis example.

 ## Authors
 Kamil Dulski, Elena Pérez del Río